TestDaF: Certificate

 Within six weeks the candidates receive a certificate issued by the Test Centre.
 The certificate shows the grades of all parts of the examination and the detailed description of the reached level can be read at the back side of the certificate.
 If the candidate has not reached the lowest level, i.e. TDN 3, then "unter TDN 3" (lower than TDN 3) would be shown on the certificate.
 The certificate is valid for an unlimited period of time.

 University enrollment

 In general students must get TDN 4 in all parts of the examinations in order to be admitted into universities in Germany.
 But since every university in Germany has its own admissions policy, it is at the discretion of individual universities to admit applicants whose scores are below TDN 4 to their courses of study, depending on factors such as the course subject, type of degree awarded and course duration.

 If the candidate gets a score of TDN 5, it shows that they have a very good knowledge of German, above that required at the beginning of their studies.

-CERF Equivalency
+CEFR Equivalency

 Empirical studies have shown that the TDN grades can be converted to the scale of the Common European Framework of Reference for Languages as follows: